sfonseca12/core-code-from-scratch-readme/README.md

 Most programming languages can have both compiled and interpreted implementations – the language itself is not necessarily compiled or interpreted.
 However, for simplicity’s sake, they’re typically referred to as such.

 Python, for example, can be executed as either a compiled program or as an interpreted language in interactive mode.
 On the other hand, most command line tools, CLIs, and shells can theoretically be classified as interpreted languages.

+## 2.Is Java compiled or interpreted, or both?